JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Results

-There is no collimated feature in any of the H$_{2}$ maps that may otherwise be associated to a jet.
-This is consistent with previous longer wavelength molecular observations which were seen to have wide outflow morphology \citep{yildiz15, vanthoff23}.
+No collimated features appear in any of the H$_{2}$ maps that might otherwise be associated with a jet.
+This is consistent with previous longer-wavelength molecular observations of wide outflow morphology \citep{yildiz15, vanthoff23}.
 The majority of the H$_2$ emission appears to be associated with a single morphological component of the outflow, most likely the outflow cavity itself.
-We do not observe any variation in the extent of the outflow opening angle with change in the upper energy levels between each transitions.
+We observe no variation in the extent of the outflow opening angle with upper energy levels between each transitions.
 This behavior contrasts with that observed in TMC\,1-E \citep{tycho24}.
-The similarity in the spatial extent of all the H$_2$ emission suggests a common origin within the outflow, although multiple excitation conditions may coexist within this region.
+The similar spatial extent of all the H$_2$ emission suggests a common origin within the outflow, although multiple excitation conditions may coexist in this region.